Historical background of the First Anglo Maratha War

-The First Anglo Maratha War was initiated with this treaty of Surat, according to which he gave up the territories Salsette and Bassein and promised them parts of revenues from Surat and Bharuch districts.
+The First Anglo Maratha War was initiated with the Treaty of Surat, according to which he gave up the territories Salsette and Bassein and promised the British, parts of revenues from Surat and Bharuch districts.
 In return, the British aided Raghunathrao with twenty-five hundred soldiers.
 The British Calcutta Council reprobated the Treaty of Surat and sent Colonel Upton to Pune in order to dismiss it.
 The colonel's idea was to make a new treaty with the regency that abdicated Raghunath and offered him pension.
-Thus Treaty of Purandhar signed on March 1, 1776 canceled that of Surat.
-Raghunath was pentioned and his interest was not fulfilled but Salsette and Bharuch revenues were still earned by the British.
+Thus Treaty of Purandhar signed on March 1, 1776 canceled the Treaty of Surat.
+Raghunath’s interest was not fulfilled but Salsette and Bharuch revenues were still earned by the British.
 The Bombay Government rejected this treaty and gave shelter to Raghunath.
-In 1777, Nana Phadnis on behalf of the infant king violated his treaty with Calcutta Council as he granted the French a port on the west coast.
+In 1777, Nana Phadnis on behalf of the infant king violated his treaty with Calcutta Council as he granted the French, a port on the west coast.
 The British sent an army towards Pune.
 The confusion increased when London authorities supported the Bombay division of East India Company and Raghunathrao was again supported in 1778-79.

-However, the First Anglo Maratha war did not end up here.
 Warren Hastings, the British Governor- General in Bengal, rejected the Treaty of Wadegaon and sent a large army under the leadership of Colonel Goddard.
 Goddard captured Ahmedabad in February 1779 and Bassein in December 1780.
-Another army from Bengal led by Captain Popham that captured Gwalior in august of 1780.
+Another army from Bengal led by Captain Popham, captured Gwalior in August 1780.
 Hastings sent another force after Mahadji Shinde.
-In February 1781, the British army under General Camac was able defeat Shinde finally at Sipri.
+In February 1781, the British army under General Camac was finally able to defeat Shinde finally at Sipri.